-Current Works: My current series, Wave Dances, focuses on the movement of water and the layers of life and structures – animals, plants and rocks – that exist beyond the surface that is normally experienced by the human eye, and to show the way that energy moves through water to create waves and tides.
+Current Works: My current series focuses on the movement of water and the layers of life and structures – animals, plants and rocks – that exist beyond the surface that is normally experienced by the human eye, and to express the way energy moves through water to create waves and tides.
+Through the use of small collage elements, I also hope to record the current social disruption that our society faces.

 Other Recent Abstract Works: My recent abstract works are explorations of single objects – wood, water, stone, paper – their qualities, interactions with natural forces and the life and energy contained under the visual surface.

 Art Philosophy: In the 1960’s, a Russian psychologist, Alfred Yarbus, experimented and documented the way people view and process paintings.
 His findings were published in 1967 as Eye Movement and Vision.
-His work debunked permanently the classical theories of the way the human eye moves through a picture, primarily the idea that the viewer’s eyes follow lines or edges and, that with the use of directional (or leading) lines, the artist can control eye movement by the arrangement of lines in a picture’s composition.
-In fact, the human eye, as controlled by the brain, ignores those composition lines, and flashes up and down visual edges, particularly where there is a significant value contrast. “…Outlines themselves have no effect on the character of eye movements.”
+His work debunked permanently the classical theories of the way the human eye moves through a picture.

 I hope to use the findings of Dr. Yarbus’s experiments, and other more contemporary sources, to develop a new method of composing pictures to take advantage of the way the human brain actually examines images.